 The FDA hasn’t classified this medicine’s effects on unborn babies.
 Talk with your doctor about this medicine if you’re pregnant or planning on it.

-Food No specific food-related info. › Take with food to lower the chance of an upset stomach.
+Food Plavix Aspirin No food related info. › Take with food to lower the chance of an upset stomach.